COMPLETE GUIDE • UPDATED JANUARY 2026

 THE FINAL VERDICT

-So, Do You Need Travel Insurance for Thailand?
+Final Verdict: Do I Need Travel Insurance for Thailand?

 After everything we’ve covered, here’s my honest answer:

 If you’re renting a motorbike: 100% yes.
 Non-negotiable.
-Get a policy with motorbike coverage.
+Get Genki (no license needed) or SafetyWing Complete (license required).

 If you’re doing adventure activities: Yes.
 Too much risk to go without.